Derfuu/Derfuu_ComfyUI_ModdedNodes/README.md

 - Easier(or not) editing multiple values of various nodes
 - Math nodes
 - Modded scalers (scale by side/ratio)
-- String manipulations (Replace, Concat)
+- String manipulations (Replace, Concat, Search)
 - Single debug output node for any types with widget

 # Nodes description